'Gilmore Girls' Season 5, Episode 17: Pulp Friction

 Michel's new veneers (+botox) have emboldened him.

 • Lorelai not only calls herself "kitten" but also meows in this episode.
-This is the stuff my nightmares are made of.
+This is the stuff nightmares are made of.

 • Seriously, where is my tin foil swan?
 "Gilmore Girls" set me up for perpetual restaurant disappointment.